Do you want to know how to fix WordPress not sending email issue?

 2. Connect Your WordPress Website to a Mailer Service

-We’re going to route your emails through a separate email provider to fix WordPress not sending email.
+We’re going to route your emails through a separate email provider to fix the WordPress not sending email issue.

-To see the available email providers, click the Let’s Get Started button in the Wizard.
+To start, click the Let’s Get Started button in the Setup Wizard.

-On the next screen, you’ll see a list of available mailers that you can configure.
+On the next screen, you’ll see a list of available mailers that you can configure in WP Mail SMTP.

 Here’s a quick guide if you’re not sure what to pick here:

 - Small websites or testing: You can use Other SMTP for this.
-Keep in mind that most SMTP servers have rate limits, so this could cause your WordPress emails to fail on a busy site.
+However, keep in mind that most SMTP servers have rate limits, so this could cause your WordPress emails to fail on a busy site.
+For an alternative option, SendLayer, Postmark, and Sendinblue all have free trial accounts.

-- Medium to large websites: Websites that send transactional emails should consider a professional email provider like SMTP.com or Sendinblue.
+- Medium to large websites: Websites that send transactional emails should consider a professional email provider like SendLayer, SMTP.com, or Sendinblue.

-If you’re not sure what to pick, Sendinblue has a free plan for up to 300 emails a day.
+If you’re not sure what to pick, SendLayer lets you start sending emails for free.
 It also authenticates your domain name, rather than an individual email address, so you can send email from any address at your domain in WordPress.

 When you’ve chosen a mailer, jump to the documentation using the links below.
 The doc will help you set up a connection between your website and the mailer you chose in the Wizard.